jobrien1726/Belly-Button-Biodiversity/README.md

 ### Dropdown Menu

 An interactive dropdown menu which displays a complete list of test subject ID numbers and allows the user to choose which test subject data to view.
+All of the following plots update each time a new text subject is chosen.

+### Demographic Info

 ### Horizontal Bar Chart